 The Graveyard Book by Neil Gaiman - Book Review

-The Graveyard Book is bittersweet and melancholy.
-Not words one would associate with a horror novel.
-But, make no mistake, The Graveyard Book is a horror tale.
+is a horror tale.
 It begins with a triple homicide committed by the aptly named Jack, who wields a bloody, ripping knife.
 Jack, upon finishing off a father, mother and daughter, chases the surviving toddler into a graveyard.
 There, the toddler will live and thrive, thanks to the kindly spirits and various monsters, beasts and demons that inhabit the graveyard.
 They will name the toddler Nobody, Bod for short, and he will walk a unique path from boyhood to manhood.
 He will learn important skills that only dead men tell and the graveyard will protect him from Jack who still hungers for his blood.

-The Graveyard Book is a coming-of-age tale that invites obvious comparisons to Kipling's Jungle Book tales.
+is a coming-of-age tale that invites obvious comparisons to Kipling's Jungle Book tales.
 But it's also unique in the way Gaiman manages to convey horror with enchantment, terror with melancholy.
 Instead of fearing the dead, we love them (and the undead aren't too shabby either).
 My only exception with the novel is a slight plodding middle, which could be the result of my own desire to see Bod to adulthood, and which would probably be less pronounced if I were using this as a read-aloud.

 I'm in awe of Gaiman's craft and continually try to grasp his brilliance.
 There’s an inside joke running through all his fiction.
 He’s the cool kid and you want in on the secret.
 When I consider my favorite authors, I see a pattern of two things: they create memorable characters and put them in situations outside of reality.
 They don’t write pure science fiction or fantasy, though Gaiman lingers close to this; they write at the very edge of reality.
 Their worlds seem like a place I’ve been or want to be.
 Their characters are people I want to know, that I already love.